wardbekker/deepthought_ai_framework/README.md

 ![Famous meme](meme.png)

-And with this library, you can have both!
+And with this library, why not both!

 ## Installation